-2566 Grade 10 5 pds/week/all year 1 credit This course is designed to meet the state of Maryland's graduation requirement as an American government credit and is one of the three social studies courses required by MSDE.
+This course is designed to meet the state of Maryland's graduation requirement as an American government credit and is one of the three social studies courses required by MSDE.
 This course focuses upon the basic structure and function of our nation's government.
 Historical, economical, and geographical themes are also discussed as they relate to the origins of our American government and political system.
-Students entering 9th grade in school year 2013-2014 and beyond MUST pass the Government High School Assessment (HSA) testing requirement.